Root Canal Treatment (RCT)

 - Resistant bacteria

 - Microscopic accessory canals impossible to reach or clean

 - A broken instrument lodged in the root canal (a rare occurrence)

 Further treatment could be necessary which means repeating the process of cleaning and filling the root, or it can involve surgery to treat the ends of the roots directly (Apicoectomy).
 On rare occasions, the tooth must be extracted.

 If you decide to have a root canal at my office, I will explain the procedure in detail.
-If you want to have the root canal with gutta percha instead of calcium oxide, I will be happy to refer you to a specialist.
+If you want to have the root canal with a specialist, I would be more than happy to refer you out.